ropensci-archive/roweb2/content/blog/2020-04-21-rclean/index.md

 the results, and we also might need to use the code again for another purpose, such as creating a plot of the patterns supported by the test.
-Manually tracing through our code for all the variables used in the test and finding all of the lines that were used to prepare them for the analysis would be annoying and difficult, especially given the fact that we have used "x" as a prefix for multiple unrelated objects in the script.
+Manually tracing through our code for all the variables used in the test and finding all of the code used to prepare them for the analysis would be difficult, especially given the fact that we have used "x" as a prefix for multiple unrelated objects in the script.
 However, [Rclean](https://docs.ropensci.org/rclean) can do this easily via the `clean()` function.